 Without knowing what you are trying to accomplish, you risk a lack of direction that can potentially ruin your chances of positively impacting your users before they even get to your site.
 Your target audience needs to be defined.
 For example, is your target audience the general public, or is it someone in a specific industry or occupation?
 Is your target audience a particular age group?
 How about gender?
 Another consideration is the target audience’s social-economic status.

 Visitors to your site are there to find the information they need or want.
 The truth is —today’s internet users are impatient and will leave your site immediately if they are unimpressed or can’t understand how your site functions.
-For example, a site that has a wide array of products should have an effective search function, product catalog, and a user-friendly shopping cart.
+For example, a site that has a wide array of products should have an effective search function, a product catalog, and a user-friendly shopping cart.
 You can never go wrong with keeping it simple when it comes to your site’s design and user interface.

 Additionally, having a responsive and welcoming site will allow users to view and utilize your site across all devices.
 A site that’s based on a well-planned wireframe will also be compatible with mobile devices.
 This allows smartphone users to get needed information on the go.

 The important information you want your visitor to see should be “above the fold.” this old newspaper term today means it should be on the first screen without having to scroll down.
 So your company logo and name should be the first thing they see.
 Next are the main navigation links, including important links like “Contact us.”

 - Use short paragraphs